Rydberg Atomic Quantum Receivers for Wireless Communications: Two-Color vs. Three-Color Excitation: Exact Numerical Modeling of Open Quantum Dynamics for Practical RAQRs

 \section{Exact Numerical Modeling of Open Quantum Dynamics for Practical RAQRs}

-As established in Section II and III, the analytical models of steady-state atomic coherence $\rho_{21}$ relies on the weak-probe approximation $\bar{\rho}_{11} \approx 1$.
+As established in Section II and III, the analytical model of steady-state atomic coherence $\rho_{21}$ relies on the weak-probe approximation $\bar{\rho}_{11} \approx 1$.
 However, the conventional weak-probe approximation is fundamentally sub-optimal for maximizing sensitivity of RAQRs \cite{meyer2021optimal}.
-As shown in Fig. \ref{Probe}, the $\bar{\rho}_{11} \approx 1$ approximation will be broken in the optimal SNR peak of RAQRs, where the increase of probe laser intensity will cause the optical pumping of ground-state atoms.
-To rigorously evaluate the communication performance of RAQRs, in this section, we transition to a full computational physics framework, providing the exact numerical solution of the driven open quantum system.
+As shown in Fig. \ref{Probe}, the $\bar{\rho}_{11} \approx 1$ approximation breaks down near the SNR peak, where the increase of probe laser intensity will cause the optical pumping of ground-state atoms.
+To rigorously evaluate the communication performance of RAQRs, in this section, we transition to a full computational physics framework, providing the exact numerical solution for open quantum systems.